 M. Arts, Theological Studies; Liberty Baptist Theological Seminary

 UC Irvine; BSci in Biology

 I have been at Veritas since 2014.
-I teach Algebra, Integrated Math, Biology, Chemistry, and Physics.
+I teach Algebra, Statistics, Biology, Chemistry, and Physics.
 I graduated from the University of California, Irvine, with a BSci in Biology.
 My past jobs have included being an Xray technologist, a physician’s scribe, a homeschool tutor, and a children’s fencing instructor.
 Before moving to Oregon, I taught at St. Augustine Classical Academy in Southern California.
 My favorite part of teaching is watching students make connections between old and new material and between subjects.
 I love watching “the lights come on.”

 MAT, Seattle Pacific University

 Secondary Rhetoric & Humane Letters , Theology, Speech and Debate Coach

 After a lovely six year teaching start at a non-classical Christian school in the Seattle area, I decided to get my Masters in Teaching at Seattle Pacific University.
 While studying curriculum design I came across the ideas surrounding classical schools.
 I loved the idea of being an expert in the tools of learning: grammar, logic, and rhetoric.
 I especially have a passion for making logic relevant in citizenship and community discussions.
 I am trying to be an expert student.